Raising brain injury awareness through personal stories of courage and resilience

 Through the voices of these individuals living with TBI, readers will gain insight into the trials and triumphs of these very personal journeys.
 Personal successes and challenges are illustrated through quotes and video clips obtained through interviews and student filming.
 While their injuries and stories are unique, they unite in their mission:

-- To share experiences and insights with others who may be struggling with a TBI or ABI in the HOPE that they can offer a smoother path for others to navigate.
+- To share experiences and insights with others who may be struggling with a Traumatic Brain Injury or Acquired Brain Injury in the HOPE that they can offer a smoother path for others to navigate.

 - To provide strategies, tips, and insights through their first-hand accounts that will promote healing, resiliency, and transformation.